 There’s been huge preparations back at the workshop, getting ready for the unknowns of whatever the Bathurst Gods throw at us.

 161 laps, 1000kms, the toughest race in Australian motorsport, bring it on.

 What more can you say about Bathurst?
 6.2 kilometres of the most amazing piece of road in Australia (and the world if you ask us…)

-From Conrod to McPhillamy, The Grate to Forrest Elbow, it’s a hold your breath operation for most of the lap, which is just over 2 minutes long.
+With 23 wild corners from Conrod to McPhillamy, The Grate to Forrest Elbow, it’s a hold your breath operation for most of the lap, which is just over 2 minutes long.